opensearch-project/opensearch-plugin-template-java/README.md

 ```

 - Last but not least, add your own `README.md` instead of this one

+### Editing the CI workflow
+You may want to edit the CI of your new repo.

+In you new GitHub repo, head over to `.github/workflows/CI.yml`.
+This file describes the workflow for testing new push or pull-request actions on the repo.

+Currently, it is configured to build the plugin and run all the tests in it.

+You may need to alter the dependencies required by your new plugin.

+Also, the version in the `Build OpenSearch` and in the `Build and Run Tests` steps should match your plugins version in the `build.gradle` file.

+To view more complex CI examples you may want to checkout the workflows in official OpenSearch plugins, such as [anomaly-detection](https://github.com/opensearch-project/anomaly-detection/blob/main/.github/workflows/CI.yml).

 ## License
 This code is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE).